Updated: April 8, 2026

 Offer In Compromise (OIC)

-If you are pursuing an Offer in Compromise, expect your case to be around $4000-$7500.
+If you are pursuing an Offer in Compromise, expect the cost for OIC services to be around $4000-$7500, but keep in mind that the cost is an investment, as it's typically very advantageous to work with a tax pro for these cases.
 Always ensure there are no additional costs to appeal or place you in the next best resolution if the IRS or State does not accept your OIC.
 However, the cost varies based on your situation and the OIC tax services that you need.

 Currently Not Collectible Status (Hardship aka CNC)